gigirassy/testingapollo/content/_index.md

 ## Contact

 A reliable way to contact me is through Discord DMs, located under the @blitzw.in username.
-Friend me first for a vibe check.
+You can friend me first for a vibe check.
 You can also contact me on TFW2005.
 <img src="https://discord.c99.nl/widget/theme-1/719518275012132886.png">

 If you need something E2E, <a href="https://getsession.org/download">try Session</a>; and then copy this id.